Most History teachers struggle to teach centuries correctly and we must work together to fix it

 Secondly, we can share any free resources that present the correct information.
 Here are two that History Skills has made for this purpose.

-How to measure time in history:
+How to measure time:

 How to number centuries:

 Finally, we must not judge teachers too harshly.
 All teachers are under a lot of pressure and are just as human as everybody else.
-We all make mistakes and no educator teaches the wrong thing on purpose.
+We all make mistakes, and no educator teaches the wrong thing on purpose.

 Therefore, when we notice another History teacher making this mistake, we should gently correct them and direct them to some helpful resources, rather than making them feel terrible for making a very common mistake.